The 4th International Online Conference on Animals

 Session Chair

-Dr. Elisabete Matos, CiiEM - Egas Moniz Center for Interdisciplinary Research, Egas Moniz School of Health and Science, Portugal
+Dr. Elisabete Matos, CiiEM - Egas Moniz Center for Interdisciplinary Research, Egas Moniz School of Health and Science, Almada, Portugal

 5. Environmental Challenges to Animals and Precision Livestock Farming

 Currently, a sustainable livestock production system requires profitable production for the minimization of environmental impacts.
-In response to current challenges, Precision Livestock Farming (PLF) technologies and Artificial Intelligence (IA) have emerged as a promising solution for sustainable livestock production.
+In response to current challenges, Precision Livestock Farming (PLF) technologies and Artificial Intelligence (AI) have emerged as a promising solution for sustainable livestock production.
 PLF technologies offer farmers the opportunity to increase their efficiency while mitigating environmental impacts, securing livelihoods, and promoting animal health and welfare.

 This session aims to highlight research across the entire breadth of modern livestock farming, focusing on current challenges, future perspectives, and new advances in environmental monitoring and assessment.